H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 - **P16 – Power accountable to place** by ensuring that advisory and governance behaviors are traceable to specific, queryable features, facilities, and programme footprints in West Virginia, with logged retrieval paths from the PostgreSQL `msjarvisgis` database, GBIM belief tables, vector collections such as `gbim_beliefs_v2` and `gis_wv_benefits`, and `local_resources` into the ensemble stack and governance logs — and by being honest about the limits of parcel-level resolution where the underlying data does not support it.

+The question "I need help" contains a location.
+The location contains a history.
+The history contains a set of programs, hazards, rights, and remedies that the person asking may not know exist.
+Ms. Jarvis's spatial body exists to make that knowledge computable and to surface it without requiring the person to already know what to ask for.

 Accordingly, this chapter belongs to the **Computational Instrument** tier: it specifies the geospatial substrate — centred on the PostgreSQL 16 `msjarvisgis` PostGIS database (port 5432, 91 GB, 501 tables), the current GBIM corpus (5.4M+ verified beliefs), and their Chroma collections — that already allows Quantarithmia's justice-oriented reasoning to operate on real communities, infrastructures, and landscapes in Appalachia and to route actual households to concrete, locally valid forms of assistance.

 ---